lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 ### Is the Church-Turing thesis true?

 As is often remarked, this claim cannot be proved because "effectively computable" is not a precise concept.
-The Turing-computable functions can be regarded as a generous class because they include many functions that cannot be computed in the lifetime of the universe for more than a tiny number of values.
+The Turing-computable functions can be regarded as a generous class because they include many functions that cannot be computed within the lifetime of the universe.
 Examples are easily produced with the help of [Ackermann's function]({% post_url 2022-02-09-Ackermann-example %}).
 If you define $f(n) = A(n,n)$, you cannot hope to compute even $f(4)$.
 And $g(n) = A(4,n)$ is all but impossible to compute despite being primitive recursive.

-Although there were no computers as we know them in the 1930s, the idea of affective computability was perfectly well known to mathematicians.
+Although there were no digital computers until at least the 1930s, the idea of effective computability was well known to mathematicians.
 The idea of effectiveness was already present in the straightedge and compass constructions of Greek geometry, and it is also part of the formulation of the [Entscheidungsproblem](https://plato.stanford.edu/entries/computability/) and [Hilbert's tenth problem](http://math.uchicago.edu/~shmuel/lg-readings/martin%20davis,%20hilbert%2010.pdf).
 The genius of Turing's conception, compared with [Gödel's recursive functions](https://plato.stanford.edu/entries/recursive-functions/) and Church's $\lambda$-calculus, is that it is obviously right.
 Gödel himself was not sure whether his recursive functions captured the idea of computation, and many people could be sceptical that Church had the right idea.
 Turing's was simple and natural, and the clincher, provably equivalent to those other models.
 He published that fact in his 1937 paper, "[Computability and λ-definability](https://doi.org/10.2307/2268280)".

 > The purpose of the present paper is to show that the computable functions introduced by the author are identical with the $\lambda$-definable functions of Church and the general recursive' functions due to Herbrand and Gbdel and developed by Kleene.
 It is shown that every X-definable function is computable and that every computable function is general recursive.

+Note that Turing writes "computable" where we would write "Turing computable".
 Wikipedia has a [useful chronology](https://en.wikipedia.org/wiki/History_of_the_Church–Turing_thesis) of those events.

-These days, computation is typically interwoven with communication, and none of these models of computation have anything to say about networking.
+These days, computation is typically interwoven with communication, and none of these models of computation have anything to say about that.
 Unfortunately, the numerous models we have of concurrent computation do not turn out to be equivalent.
-The situation regarding concurrency remains messy.
+The situation regarding models of concurrency remains messy.

-*Postscript*: I would like to thank Ken Moody and Andrew Pitts for helpful remarks.
+*Postscript*: I would like to thank Ken Moody and Andrew Pitts for their helpful remarks.